 True disc-related sciatica has a very high morbidity.
 This makes surgery an appealing alternative to conservative treatment for some patients.
-Many studies support surgery as the most efficient treatment.
+Many studies support procedures like laser spine surgery as the most efficient treatment.
 One analysis of medication use, ability to return to work, leisure activity and pain score found that after the first year of treatment, 30% of conservatively treated patients were satisfied with their outcome, while 60% of surgically treated patients reported satisfaction.
 10 Surgery continued to lead until differences became insignificant at 10 years and beyond.
 Another study found 99.99% identical outcomes in surgical and non-surgical patients after 10 years.
 11 It should be noted that in most studies the more severely involved patients tended to enter the surgical group.

 One study followed patients hospitalized for disc-related sciatica for five years, comparing the 1/3 that refused surgery with the 2/3 that did not.
 At 5 years, 82% of the non-surgically treated patients still had pain in a sciatic distribution, versus 68% of the surgically treated patients.
 More than 13% of the surgical group required an additional operation for recurrent disc herniation.
 Outcome studies of this small group of patients found 84% in the WHO ‘Severe handicap’ group.
 12